POST

 )

-# Example with audio URL
+# Example with media URL

 url_result = create_transcription_task(